Sapi Saltceller: Background

 Ivory carving was a traditional part of West African art.
+It was one of the most valuable curiosities from Africa that caught the eyes of travellers.
 In what is now Sierra Leone, the Sapi people were noted for producing ivory pieces for export.
-When Portuguese traders began to establish themselves in enclaves on the ivory and grain coasts in the late 15th century, they began to commission local artisans to produce intricately-designed ivory vessels, receptacles, and boxes for export to Europe.
+When Portuguese traders pushed for trade along the ivory and grain coasts in the late 15th century, they began to commission local artisans to produce intricately designed ivory vessels, receptacles, and boxes for export to Europe.
 Given the valuable nature of ivory, these containers were typically only used to hold valuable goods, such as salt, pepper, and other spices, all of which the nascent Portuguese Empire was quickly gaining access to through its widening trade network.
 The result of these trade relations was a mixing of Portuguese and Sapi artistic tradition, creating an Afro-Portuguese style of art.
 This hybridization resulted in works of art that contained symbols, motifs, and imagery derived from both the Sapi and the Portuguese.